-In our massive review of app costs and other budget considerations, I detailed quite extensively various price points for having an app built.
+In our massive review of app costs and ultimate guide on app budgets by app type, I detailed quite extensively various price points for having an app built.
 Although I highlighted some factors that can drive costs higher, I didn’t go into this topic extensively.

 Note: This article is not about suggesting all quality apps cost $100,000 or more to build.
 It simply uses the $10,000 versus $100,000 numbers to highlight the kinds of factors that impact costs and why they may vary drastically from company to company.